roshantaneja/School_Notes/80_Learning_Education/81_High_School/81.10 Junior_Year/81.19_Clubs/CS Club/Plaintext Manifesto.md

 #### Markdown

-Github, and most of the internet have standardized on markdown, (WIP)
+GitHub, and most of the internet have standardized on markdown, (WIP)